-College of Law > Academics > Centers, Institutes & Initiatives > Schiller DuCanto & Fleck Family Law Center > Curriculum
+College of Law > Academics > Centers, Institutes & Initiatives > Schiller DuCanto & Fleck Family Law Center > Academic Opportunities

-DePaul's comprehensive family law curriculum offers students access to theoretical as well as practical courses in areas such as divorce, mediation, child advocacy, child abuse and neglect, juvenile justice, domestic violence, elder law, and disability law.
-Courses taught by experienced full-time and adjunct faculty who are experts in their fields, along with the hands-on opportunities offered by the Family Law Center, contribute to an outstanding family law education.
-With a diverse curriculum, innovative programs, and respected faculty, DePaul's family law program is a leader in the education of family law students.
+Taught by experienced full-time and adjunct faculty who are experts in their fields, DePaul Law's comprehensive family law curriculum offers you access to theoretical as well as practical courses in areas such as divorce, mediation, child advocacy, child abuse and neglect, juvenile justice, domestic violence, elder law and disability law.
+Paired with hands-on learning experiences, these offerings contribute to an outstanding, well-rounded family law education.

 Advanced Writing Required Course: